djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-whats-the-best-semantic-web-authoring-tool.md

 Ideally, I’d want a stand-alone application that you can run disconnected on a laptop.
 (Local-first forever!)

-### There Must Be Plenty of Options, Right?
+There must be some good options, right?

+### Fluent Editor

-The only stand-alone alternative to Protege and Composer that I could find was [[prdct.fluent-editor]].
+The only stand-alone alternative to Protégé and Composer that I could find was [[prdct.fluent-editor]].
 It’s quirky, doesn’t have direct source editing, and hasn’t been updated since 2015.
 I love the idea of using Controlled English for modeling knowledge, but LLMs are poised to do that in any language, controlled or not.

 Fluent Editor was definitely ahead of its time, but I'd be suprised to hear of anyone using it in 2024.

-## Reddit To the Rescue?
+### Reddit To the Rescue?

-While researching this post, I stumbled on a recent [[reddit entitled “Best Ontology Development Environment Tool?”|ar.reddit.semanticweb.best_ontology_development_environment_tool]].
+While researching this article, I stumbled on a recent “[[reddit post entitled Best Ontology Development Environment Tool?|ar.reddit.semanticweb.best_ontology_development_environment_tool]]”. [[user.daniel-bakas]] of [[ar.best-rdf-triplestore-graph-database]] fame mentioned he's looking for tools suitable for “high-impact big scale projects.”
+But whatever the scope, his considerations are largely the same as mine.

 ### Atomic

-It mentioned [[prdct.atomicserver]], which implements the [[prdct.atomic-data]] spec.
+One of the threads in Daniel’s post, from the creator of [[prdct.atomic-data]], [[user.joep-meindertsma]], mentioned [[prdct.atomicserver]].

 Atomic Data is an exciting RDF-based alternative to the conventional semantic web.
 I particularly love its use of [[t.cs.sd.event-sourcing]].

-According to creator [[user.joep-meindertsma]], it “now has an ontology editor with a nice UI, even shows the UML diagram.”
+According to Joep, Atomic Server “now has an ontology editor with a nice UI, even shows the UML diagram.”

 Sounds great, but...

 I have some [[hesitations about the Atomic approach|prdct.atomic-data#thoughts]], especially in view of my [[democratized alternate realities use case|blogs.the-old-man-in-the-cave.2024-09-27-lets-reboot-the-semantic-web-with-alternate-realities]].
-Primarily, it is too restrictive about being able to say anything about anything, and all data requires validation with an Atomic Schema before it’s stored on an Atomic-compatible service.
-I want something flexible where data can be stored in Git repositories and get forked easily.
+Primarily, it is too restrictive about being able to say anything about anything.
+My users have to be able to pick up other peoples' content and riff on it.

+Another restrictive aspect of Atomic is that all data requires validation with an Atomic Schema before it’s stored on an Atomic-compatible service.
+I want something flexible where data can be created by hand, stored in Git repositories, and get forked easily.

 Still, I admire the ambition, love the [strategy](https://docs.atomicdata.dev/roadmap), and depending on your use case, it might work for you.